rtomayko/tilt/README.md

 Tilt [![Build Status](https://secure.travis-ci.org/rtomayko/tilt.png)](http://travis-ci.org/rtomayko/tilt) [![Dependency Status](https://gemnasium.com/rtomayko/tilt.png)](https://gemnasium.com/rtomayko/tilt)
 ====

-**NOTE** The follow file documents the upcoming release of Tilt (2.0).
-See https://github.com/rtomayko/tilt/tree/tilt-1 for the current version.
+**NOTE** The following file documents the upcoming release of Tilt (2.1).
+See https://github.com/rtomayko/tilt/tree/v2.0.0 for the current version.

 Tilt is a thin interface over a bunch of different Ruby template engines in an attempt to make their usage as generic as possible.
 This is useful for web